Romario-Negreiros/RetroGames/README.md

     >> Click the create pull request button

-    >> After your pull request's merge has been done, you can delete your branch
+    >> After your pull request\'s merge has been done, you can delete your branch
 ```

 ## Useful links